sagan/simplegoproxy/README.md

         Comma-separated list of blacklisted keytypes -log
         Log every request urls
-  -open-http
+  -open-normal
-        Used with request signing, make all http(s) urls do not require signing -open-scope value
+        Used with request signing, make all "http(s)" and "data" urls do not require signing -open-scope value
         Used with request signing.
 Array list.
 Public scopes that urls of these scopes do not require signing.
 E.g. "http://example.com/*"
+  -parse
-  -pass string
+        Parse entrypoint url(s), display original target urls -pass string
         Password of admin UI.
 If not set, the "key" will be used -prefix string